melaniebrgr/learning-computer-science/05-system-design/03-cloud-services.md

 AWS offers tools for migrating on premises databases, servers and file servers to the cloud, e.g. AWS Migration Hub, AWS Database Migration Service, Server Migration Service, and Datasync.
 You can migrate databases homogeneously (Oracle to Oracle) or heterogeneously (Oracle to Amazon) with Database Migration Service.
 You can migrate servers with Server Migration Service,.
 Under the hood the server volumes are replicated in EBS and used to save an AMI which is then used to launch an EC2 instance.
 With Datasync filesystems can be migrated over TLS to S3, FSx (Windows specific), or EFS.
 AWS Migration Hub, is useful for planning the migration process and viewing their status.

-### AWS Billing and Pricing

-AWS Cost Explorer is a free tool that can be used to view past cost data and future projections.
-A set of default reports is provided the can be further filtered, e.g. cost per EC2 instance type per month.
-The AWS Simple Monthly Calculator can be used to estimate the monthly bill, it's a helpful to project to project infrastructure costs.
-It is being deprecated in favour of the AWS Pricing Calculator.
-It can useful to plan costs before committing to services.
-The AWS Total Cost of Ownership (TCO) Calculator is for comparing on premises costs to cloud costs.
-AWS Budgets allows you to set custom budgets to track your cost and usage from the simplest to the most complex use cases.
-With AWS Budgets, you can choose to be alerted by email or SNS notification when actual or forecasted cost and usage exceed your budget threshold, or when your actual RI and Savings Plans' utilization or coverage drops below your desired threshold.

-Tags can be attached to AWS resources, and can be inherited from other resources, e.g. Cloud Formation.
-Resource groups can be used to group resources with the same tags.
-Cost allocation Tags are a useful way of tracking resource costs.

-There are four different support plans:

-1. Basic - access to forums only
-2. Developer - email support during business hours, one person can open unlimited cases with <12 h response time for some system impairment
-3. Business - email, chat, phone support 24h, unlimited people can open unlimited cases with <12 h response time for some system impairment, <4 h for production system impairment, <1 h for prod is down
-4. Enterprise - email, chat, phone support 24h, unlimited people can open unlimited cases, with <12 h response time for some system impairment, <4 h for production system impairment, <1 h for prod is down, < 15 min for business cirtical system down.
-Only enterprise gets a TAM, training and account assistance.

-If you have multiple AWS accounts they can be consolidated with **AWS Organizations**.
-The Paying account is where the bills get paid, so that you get one bill, far all the linked accounts services.
-The combined usage enables shared volume discounts.
-There is no extra fee for AWS Organizations.
-Service Control Policies (SCP) can be attached to individual organizations to control or limit what administrators of those organizations can do.

 ### Application Integration

 There are a four AWS services that are used to connect applications with each other, i.e. are used for the purpose of integrating applications in a decoupled architecture: